dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/docs/8-dynatrace-openpipeline-astronomy-shop-logs.md

     * Apply Dynatrace technology bundle (Java) to transform logs based on known Java standards and frameworks
     * Extract data: Payment transaction business event to measure business outcomes and link them to system health
     * Extract metrics: Payment transaction amount to measure business KPIs and link them to system health
+    * Routed logs to a specific bucket in Grail based on retention period needs

 ## Continue